Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • Statements that show your core expenditure, broken down by category and by UK and non-UK spending.

-• A profit and loss account for each programme produced (each programme needs to be reported to HMRC as a separate trade; where appropriate criteria are met, a series may be considered a single programme for tax reporting).
+• A profit and loss account for each programme produced (a series is considered a single programme for HETTR).

-Companies in film, high-end TV programmes, children’s TV programmes and animation can claim Audio-Visual Expenditure Credit (AVEC) on expenditure incurred from 1 January 2024.
+The tax reliefs for film, high-end TV programmes, children’s TV programmes and animations can claim the new Audio-Visual Expenditure Credit (AVEC) on expenditure incurred from 1 January 2024.
 You can claim the following expenditure credit rates:

 • 39% of qualifying expenditure for children’s TV programmes, animated films and animated TV programmes